-The Community Foundation of Lorain County has a variety of funding opportunities for nonprofit organizations that serve Lorain County residents in the areas of: Arts and Culture, Education and Youth, Health and Human Servies, and Strengthening Lorain County.
+The Community Foundation of Lorain County has various funding opportunities for non-profit organizations that serve Lorain County residents in Arts and Culture, Education and Youth, Health and Human Services, and Strengthening Lorain County.
 Our grant applications are available through our online grant portal.

-All applications are due by 5:00 pm on the due date, regardless if it is a weekend or holiday.
-If applying online is a barrier, we encourage you to contact us and we will work with you to ensure you are able to submit a grant request.
+All applications are due by 11:59 PM on the due date, regardless if it is a weekend or holiday.
+If applying online is a barrier, we encourage you to contact us, and we will work with you to ensure you can submit a grant request.

 Lakeland Community Foundation Mini-Grant

 The Lakeland Community Foundation Endowment Fund awards $500 grants to 501(c)(3) nonprofit organizations based in Lorain County.
 This grant has a rolling deadline.

 The Youth Fund awards grants to non-profit organizations and teachers who provide youth development and educational opportunities to youth in Lorain County.
 Areas of interest include afterschool enrichment, community service, arts and culture, and many more.